Hosea was a prophet to Israel, the northern Kingdom, from 753-715 BC. His life becomes a visual aid for the northern Kingdom.

 After a while Gomer leaves him to return to prostitution and God tells Hosea to find her and redeem her to be his wife again.
-Hosea tells Israel that they are guilty of prostitution in that God had redeemed them to be a people for Himself and though for a while they loved and served Him, they gradually drifted away and worshipped and served idols, forgetting the God who bestowed His love upon them.
+Hosea tells Israel that they are guilty of prostitution in that God had redeemed them to be a people for Himself and though for a while they loved and served Him, they gradually drifted away and worshiped and served idols, forgetting the God who bestowed His love upon them.

 They were oppressing and enslaving the poor.
-God sent various trials upon them, including drought and defeat by their enemies He had sent prophets to warn Israel of the consequences of rebelling against God and calls them to turn back and worship Him.
+God sent various trials upon them, including drought and defeat by their enemies.
+He had sent prophets to warn Israel of the consequences of rebelling against God and calls them to turn back and worship Him.
 The northern Kingdom never returned to the Lord, and finally were taken into captivity by Assyria.

 Turning back to God

-Chapter 14 is a message of blessing for repentance and turning back to God asking Him for their sin and waywardness.
-Hosea teaches us how merciful God is toward His people, even toward those who have wandered far away from Him, He calls out to them to return to Him, repent and seek His face.
+Chapter 14 is a message of blessing for repentance and turning back to God asking Him forgiveness for their sin and waywardness.
+Hosea teaches us how merciful God is toward His people, even toward those who have wandered far away from Him.
+He calls out to them to return to Him, repent and seek His face.
 There are always consequences for sin, but God’s love never fails.